Place du Portage: Place du Portage III

 Place du Portage III accommodates approximately 4,500 office workers, mostly Public Services and Procurement Canada staff.

 In 2000, Phase III was named by the Royal Architectural Institute of Canada as one of the top 500 buildings produced in Canada during the last millennium.

+Starting in 2018, Place du Portage III is undergoing a midlife rehabilitation project that will renew its entire interior, including the electrical, plumbing, and HVAC systems, as well as the building envelope.
+The project is budgeted to cost CA$1.6 billion and to take 10 years to complete, done in 2 phases.
+Perkins&Will are the lead consultants, with EllisDon as general contractor.

 Place du Portage IV

 Place du Portage IV is the latest phase, completed in 1979.
 Including underground parking, shopping, mezzanine, and mechanical levels, there are altogether 20 levels in a step-up design, with an approximate gross surface area of 118,000 m2.

 Place du Portage IV accommodates approximately 3,500 office workers, almost exclusively Employment and Social Development Canada staff (which includes Service Canada staff).